seregatheone/seregatheone/README.md

 - This summer will be the most vallueble
 - ⚡ Fun fact: I like to play tennis and computer games__ It's my cup of tea
-- I HAD MOVED TO MOSCOW RECENTLY, THIS ACTION HAS CHANGED MY MIND AND I DECIDED TO PROGRAM MORE THAN EVER BEFORE -->
+- I HAD MOVED TO MOSCOW RECENTLY, THIS ACTION HAS CHANGED MY MIND AND I DECIDED TO PROGRAING MORE THAN EVER BEFORE -->